More info...

 Robust because of the metal case

-Inside ist still made out of plastic
+Inside is still made out of plastic

 Connector is much more expensive